Youth Hostel Lauterbach - Urwald-Life-Camp

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• Information is not available in Braille or prismatic font.
+• Information is not available in braille or raised lettering.

 Evaluation report: Download as PDF